dbolotov/neural_network_template/README.md

 ####Intro
-A 3-layer neural network template for classification, implemented in MATLAB and python.
+A 3-layer neural network template for classification using a continuous feature set, implemented in MATLAB and python.

-####Constraints
+####Dataset Constraints
 This template is suitable for data with continuous independent variables and a dependent variable designating 2 or more classes.

 Each data row must be complete (no missing values).